LOGIN“Y-your bride?” I stammer.

 His chauffeur tracks toward the car.

+I whip around when the other door opens.
+Garvey holds it.
 In four seconds, Alexander appears, entering beside me.
 Instantly, the car fills up with his expensive scent, overpowering.

-The door shuts, and Garvey takes the wheel.
+The door shuts, and the driver takes the wheel.
+The powerful engine roars to life.

 “What?”

-“Turn it off,” his voice dips as he drops my phone in my lap.
+“Turn it off.”
+His voice dips as he drops my phone in my lap.
 “That’s the first thing you do when running away: Be unreachable.”

+I’ve been replaying all that has happened tonight.
 From running away—a well-planned escape—burning with determination and fury, to sitting inside the car of the very situation I was running from, looking stupid and injured.

-The icing on top: I’m finding out that the man my parents set me up with is none other than Alexander Thorne.
-A tall, sharp-jawed, charismatic, and lethally beautiful man.
-The CEO of Thorne Electronics—a multibillion-dollar company.
+The icing on top: I’m finding out that of all the men in New York, the man my parents found to sell me off to is none other than the CEO of Thorne Electronics—a multibillion-dollar company.
+He’s the first man ever to seduce me.
+An acquaintance.
+Not a stranger as I’d expected.

-I draw back.
+I draw back slightly.

 “Let me see…” he says, gripping my left thigh gently.